voidranjer/higgs-audio/team09/client/assets/banana.md

 ## Instructions

 Create a storyboard image for the current scene.
+Art style should be close to Tintin (hand drawn).